PrescQIPP learning resources

 All our high quality e-learning courses are written by pharmacists and other subject experts.
 PrescQIPP is a Skills for Care Endorsed Provider, all the e-learning courses are CPD accredited and several also carry a NICE endorsement statement.

-We also offer e-learning courses specifically for community and social care ' three courses on Medicines use in care homes and two courses on Managing medicines for adults receiving social care in the community.
+We also offer an e-learning course for practice medicines co-ordinators which is specifically for non-clinical staff in GP surgeries that manage the repeat prescribing process.
+For people working in community and social care we have three courses on medicines use in care homes and two courses on managing medicines for adults receiving social care in the community.

-The workshops enable healthcare professionals to get together to update their clinical knowledge, be aware of the latest national guidance, network with colleagues and consider local implementation to support best practice and patient care We can also offer webinars as an alternative to the Face2Face format.
-Available workshop topics include anticoagulation, dependence forming medications, information mastery, pain, polypharmacy and deprescribing and type 2 diabetes.
+The workshops enable healthcare professionals to get together to update their clinical knowledge, be aware of the latest national guidance, network with colleagues and consider local implementation to support best practice and patient care We can also offer virtual workshops as an alternative to the Face2Face format.
+Available workshop topics include anticoagulation, dependence forming medications, information mastery, lipid modification, polypharmacy and deprescribing,type 2 diabetes and Asthma

-To complement our skills courses, we've run many one-off webinars covering key areas including - antimicrobial stewardship during the COVID-19 pandemic, critical appraisal skills, ePACT, electronic repeat dispensing using different GP systems, mentoring, safer use of controlled drugs and understanding contracts and tenders.
+To complement our skills courses, we've run many one-off webinars covering key areas including - antimicrobial stewardship during the COVID-19 pandemic, critical appraisal skills, ePACT data, electronic repeat dispensing using different GP systems, mentoring, safer use of controlled drugs and understanding contracts and tenders.

 The NHS People Plan lists leadership, compassion, and improvement as the three of the principles for success.
-We are helping to develop leaders through two programmes:
+We are helping to develop leaders through three programmes:

 Visit the PrescQIPP website to find out more about the learning resources that are available - https://www.prescqipp.info/learning/